 The System administers three defined benefit pension plans and a defined contribution plan.
 The Public Employees Retirement System (PERS) is a cost-sharing multiple-employer retirement plan.
-The PERS was established July 1, 1966 as a defined contribution plan and was changed to a defined benefit plan by the 1977 North Dakota Legislature.
+The PERS was established July 1, 1966 as a defined contribution plan and was changed to a defined benefit plan by the 1977 North Dakota Legislature, and was changed back to a defined contribution plan by the 2023 North Dakota Legislature.
 The PERS is administered in accordance with Chapter 54-52 of the North Dakota Century Code.
 The Highway Patrolmen's Retirement System (HPRS) was established July 1, 1949 and is administered in accordance with Chapter 39-03 of the North Dakota Century Code.
-The Here benefit plan.
+The HPRS is a single-employer defined benefit plan.
 The North Dakota Defined Contribution Retirement Plan was established on January 1, 2000 and is administered in accordance with Chapter 54-52.6 of the North Dakota Century Code.
-The Retirement Plan for Employees of Job Service North Dakota is a single-employer defined benefit provisions established by the Agency.
-The plan is established under NDCC 52-11-01 with benefit provisions established through the plan document, as amended.
+The Retirement Plan for Employees of Job Service North Dakota is a single-employer defined benefit provisions established through the plan document, as amended.